 02. More Fuel Consumption

-Knowing how to bypass catalytic converter check engine light can result in your car experiencing increased fuel consumption.
+Knowing bypass catalytic converter can result in your car experiencing increased fuel consumption.
 Every vehicle is affected in a way when the catalytic converter is removed.

 Most car owners complain of less low-end torque and increased fuel consumption after removing their catalytic converter.